ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 which is intended to minimize these privacy risks.
 It is intended to work in concert with the requirements defined in
 {{!I-D.detecting-unwanted-location-trackers}}, which facilitate
 detection of unwanted tracking tags.
-This protocol design is based on existing academic research surrounding the security and privacy of bluetooth location tracking accessories on the market today, as described in {{BlindMy}} and {{GMCKV21}}.
+This protocol design is based on existing academic research surrounding the security and privacy of bluetooth location tracking accessories on the market today, as described in {{BlindMy}} and {{GMCKV21}} and closely follows the design of {{BlindMy}}.

 # Motivations